-On the night of December 31, valencianos and visitors alike will pack into the Plaza del Ayuntamiento right outside the city hall for the city’s official New Year’s countdown.
+On the night of December 31, valencianos and visitors alike pack into the Plaza del Ayuntamiento right outside the city hall for the city’s official New Year’s countdown.
 The picturesque plaza becomes party central, complete with DJ performances and fireworks.
-This is the place to be for celebrating New Year’s Eve in Valencia, so show up early to snag your spot!
+This is the place to be for celebrating New Year’s Eve in Valencia, so show up early to snag your spot.

 The 12 grapes challenge